rjones-lf/iroha/docs/source/guides/libraries.rst

   sys.path.insert(0, 'path/to/iroha/libs')

-Import iroha and all of the protobuf modules that you need:
+Import Iroha and all of the protobuf modules that you need:

 .. code:: sh